Crossroads Recording Studio: Guidelines and Tips

 - After everybody has been sound checked, a headphone sound check will be conducted.
 In a similar fashion, the engineer / producer will proceed one by one inquiring what each person needs in their headphone mix.

 - Mentally block out all of the microphones and gear surrounding you.
 Stay relaxed and play naturally.
 Put emotion and feeling into your performance.

 - Stay focused.
 Refrain from drinking and other recreational activities.
-Don’t invite guests to your sessions – they will only serve as a distraction and may try to inject their opinions.
+Be selective about inviting guests to your sessions.
+They may serve as a distraction and try to interject their opinions.
 Avoid unnecessary phone calls.
 Stay focused on the task at hand.